Advanced and comprehensive eye care from New York’s #1 Hospital.

 Innovations include: K-Pro for Corneal Repair, Stereoscopic 3D “Heads Up” Digital Visualization System, Amniotic Membrane Application for Severe Ocular Surface Disease, OculoPlastics Expertise for Transorbital Neurosurgery, & PROSE for Complex Corneal Disease.

-Realizing the Vision of Precision Ophthalmology™ at Columbia
+Realizing the Vision of Precision Ophthalmology™

 After decades of pioneering research and clinical achievements, we are making groundbreaking advances in Precision Ophthalmology™.
 Defined as customized genetic, diagnostic, and translational clinical care, Precision Ophthalmology™ uses a patients’ genetic profile to tailor treatment designed for them.